 You need to agree on how you will contact each other during an emergency.
 Do not count on telephones working.
 Also, choose a signal for help that you both understand.
 Signals can be shouting, knocking on the wall or using a whistle.
 Visual signals could include hanging a sheet outside your window.
-Arrange with your network to check on you immediately if local civil defence control has given an hearing, be sure that your network knows to give you this information.

-"Think of what your needs would be in a disaster and discuss these with your networks." evacuation order.
+Arrange with your network to check on you immediately if local civil defence control has given an evacuation order.
 You need to organise this before an emergency happens so that your network is able to help when you need them.
 Ask your network to notify you of an emergency you may not know about.
-For example, if a siren or loudspeaker system notifies of a disaster, and you are hard of
+For example, if a siren or loudspeaker system notifies of a disaster, and you are hard of hearing, be sure that your network knows to give you this information.